"When the Spirit comes to us, we are brought into the actual presence of love, the love in the Trinity,

 What happens if I miss a SEALED session?

-Because we only meet seven times throughout the year, attendance is of the utmost importance.
+Because Confirmation is about being confirmed into the Body of Christ, walking this journey with those you are getting confirmed with is vital.
 That said, the flu, state finals, and funerals all happen.
 If you know in advance that you won’t be available for a given session, please convey that information as soon as possible so alternative arrangements can be made.
-If you are ill or have a family emergency, contact Chiara at your earliest convenience, otherwise, the Core Team worries!
-Any teens who missed a SEALED session will need to set up a coffee date with Chiara or another Core Member to cover the topic from the missed session.
+If you are ill or have a family emergency, contact Matt at your earliest convenience, otherwise, the Core Team worries!
+Any teens who missed a SEALED session will need to set up a coffee date with Matt or another Core Member to cover the topic from the missed session.

 Why do candidates have to go on retreats?